Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 - **Alphabet**: is a set of symbols.
 In Automata Theory, it represents the set of inputs.
 - **String**: a finite concatenation of elements from the **Alphabet**.
 In Automata Theory, it represents the sequence of inputs.
 - **Formal Language**: a set of **strings** over an alphabet.
+- **Regular Language**: can be recognized by finite automata and described